AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 *These are unlikely fixable because Microsoft enables some kind of checks on their server to prevent clicking or xhr bots.*

+# Known issue

+The first time the user clicks on the action button, the icon gets stuck in blue (busy icon) for some reason.
+This can be fixed by clicking the action button again.

 ---

 This is my first try on making an extension for Chrome.